PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.1/index.md

 ## Assemble a PlanktoScope from a kit

-Currently, you can find step-by-step instructions for assembling a PlanktoScope from a kit at [Assembly guide - PlanktoScope](https://planktoscope.readthedocs.io/en/latest/assembly_guide/).
+Currently, you can find step-by-step instructions for assembling a PlanktoScope from a kit at [the old documentation site for PlanktoScope](https://planktoscope.readthedocs.io/en/latest/assembly_guide/).

 ## Next steps

-After assembling your PlanktoScope hardware, you will need to [install the PlanktoScope software](../../software/index.md) to the micro-SD card of your PlanktoScope's Raspberry Pi.
+After assembling your PlanktoScope hardware, you will need to [set up the PlanktoScope software](../../software/index.md) on the micro-SD card of your PlanktoScope's Raspberry Pi.
 Then you can proceed to our [operation guide](http://localhost:8000/operation/) to learn how to operate your PlanktoScope.